EventStore/es-gencert-cli/README.md

   -out                        The output directory (default: ./ca)
 ```

+Note: the tool will create a new directory specified by the `-out` flag.
+If the directory already exists, the tool will fail.

 ## Running with Docker

 You could also run the tool using Docker interactive container: